mediadrop/mediadrop/doc/dev/controllers/public.rst

 can easily revise it or even completely replace it, while still maintaining the benefits of MediaCore's admin interface.

-A listing of the public-facing controller method is below.
+A listing of the public-facing controller methods is below.
 See the `mediacore/config/routing.py` file for information on the URLs that point to these methods.